CamdenClark/anchor-book/simple-counter/1-initialize.md

 ```

 Above is the `Initialize` accounts context.
 It describes all the accounts that
 need to be passed in to complete the instruction.
-This account context will be
+Account contexts are typically
-coupled with our instruction handler.

-The account context is the most dense and "magic" part of Anchor: it has a lot
+coupled with one instruction handler.
+The account context is the most dense and
-of power to do things behind the scenes.
+"magic" part of Anchor: you have a lot of power to do things behind the scenes.

 We pass in three different accounts when calling this instruction: the counter,
 the user, and the system program.
+We'll go through each and describe what's
+going on behind the scenes for each.

 ### The counter account